Derric01/Netflix_clone/README.md

 # Netflix_clone
 🎬 Netflix Clone
 A visually stunning Netflix homepage clone built using HTML, CSS, and JavaScript.
-This project features a sleek UI, neon-glow effects, parallax scrolling, and a glassmorphism-inspired email signup form to deliver a cinematic experience.
+This project features a sleek UI, neon-glow effects, parallax scrolling, and a glassmorphism-inspired email signup form to deliver a cinematic experience

 🚀 Features
 ✅ Parallax Background Effect – Smooth scrolling effect for depth illusion.